 Comments can be submitted by e mail or in writing to the addresses below.

 For further information you can also contact the Gambling Commission

-For more information please contact: Licensing Authority, Public Safety and Regulation, Civic Centre, Newcastle upon Tyne, NE1 8QH.
+For more information please contact: Licensing Authority, Public Safety, Regulation and Development, Civic Centre, Newcastle upon Tyne, NE1 8QH.